MajorTimberWolf/joker-llm/README.md

-# JokePlanSearch: Comprehensive LLM-Based Joke Generation & Evaluation
+# JokePlanSearch: LLM-Based Joke Generation with PlanSearch

 A sophisticated system for computational humor generation using the PlanSearch methodology, featuring multi-dimensional evaluation with bias mitigation techniques.
+This project implements a structured approach to creative text generation, breaking down the process into planning, generation, and evaluation stages.

 ## 🎭 Features

 ### Core Capabilities
-- **Multi-Stage Joke Generation**: Topic analysis → angle exploration → structured joke creation → iterative refinement
-- **Bias-Minimized Evaluation**: LLM-as-a-judge with position shuffling, ensemble perspectives, and comparative analysis
+- **PlanSearch Methodology**: Implements a PlanSearch algorithm to first generate diverse "primitive observations" about a topic, then combines them into "combinatorial plans" to guide joke creation.
+- **Structured Joke Generation**: Jokes are generated based on explicit plans, allowing for more controlled and varied outputs.
+- **LLM-as-a-Judge Evaluation**: A robust evaluation pipeline that uses an LLM to score jokes based on multiple criteria.
+- **Bias-Minimized Evaluation**: Incorporates techniques like position shuffling to mitigate positional bias in LLM-based evaluations.
-- **Comprehensive Analysis**: Statistical scoring, confidence intervals, and detailed performance insights
+- **Comprehensive Analysis**: Provides detailed analysis of joke quality and performance.
-- **Batch Processing**: Handle multiple topics efficiently with parallel processing
+- **Modular Pipeline**: The entire process is broken down into a clear, modular pipeline from planning to final analysis.

 ### Technical Highlights
-- **PlanSearch Methodology**: Break down creative process into discrete, manageable steps
+- **Discrete Creative Steps**: Separates the creative process into Planning → Generation → Evaluation.
-- **Diverse Angle Generation**: Basic humor categories, advanced techniques, and hybrid approaches
+- **Combinatorial Creativity**: Explores a wide creative space by combining smaller ideas (observations) into larger joke concepts (plans).
-- **Multi-Dimensional Scoring**: Cleverness, surprise, relatability, timing, and overall funniness
+- **Multi-Dimensional Scoring**: Evaluates jokes based on humor, relevance, and originality.
-- **Research-Backed Bias Mitigation**: Random ordering, multiple evaluation rounds, ensemble judging
+- **Research-Backed Bias Mitigation**: Uses random ordering and multiple evaluation rounds to ensure fair assessment.

 ## 🚀 Quick Start